Rokasl/CS408_project/report/source/11_chapter_4.md

              )
 ```

-"jsWrite" takes an output of "jsSetup" and writes everything to a file - "generated.js", which can
+"jsWrite" takes an output of "jsSetup" and writes everything to a file - "generated.js", which is ready
-be safely used by the abstract machine.
+to be used by the abstract machine.

 ```haskell
 jsWrite :: (String, x) -> IO()